 The CMYK color profile is designed for printers, which means that it doesn’t even exist in the digital world.
 There’s no way that it could.

 This means that, when you look at a CMYK image on a screen, your iPad or computer is just making the best guess as to how your colors will look printed.
-It can get pretty close, but it’s not perfect.
+It may get pretty close, but it’s not perfect.
 This is also remembering that Procreate’s CMYK isn’t true CMYK anyways.

 It’s like smelling a birthday cake candle vs. an actual birthday cake in the oven.
 The candle can get pretty close, but it can never be 100%.
 A candle is a candle and a cake is a cake in the same way that a printer is a printer and a screen is a screen.